 Literature Search Strategy

-A systematic search was conducted using PubMed and Medline entering the combined search terms “bladder” or urinary” or “LUTS” and “Parkinson” in the English literature.
+A systematic search was conducted using PubMed and Medline entering the combined search terms “bladder” or urinary” or “LUTS” or “nocturia” or “incontinence” and “Parkinson” in the English literature.
 Papers were retrieved, examined and references were searched for rating scales or questionnaires on bladder dysfunction.
 Only published or in press peer-reviewed papers until April 2017 were considered for analysis.

 Selection of Scales and Questionnaires